 For instance, Gleim is our #1 EA course, in part, because so many types of learners can use it.
 Therefore, Gleim is good for anyone who likes video lectures.
-Plus, the Gleim test bank has more MCQs than Surgent, and that’s great for people who learn from practice.
+Plus, the Gleim test bank has more MCQs than Surgent, which is great for people who learn from practice.
 What’s more, the SmartAdapt platform will make sure you stay on track with your studies.

 Surgent, in contrast, could work for EA candidates who are low on study time.
 After all, Surgent’s A.S.A.P.
 Technology could save you study time by focusing on your content weaknesses.
 Plus, the ReadySCORE and detailed feedback can help you be confident that you’re ready to pass the SEE.